Skip to main content

 Continuous Glucose Monitors (CGMs)

-Medicare covers CGMs for beneficiaries who:
+Medicare covers CGMs if you:

 • Have diabetes treated with insulin

-• Meet specific medical criteria
+• Meet certain medical rules

 Diabetes Medications Under Part D